Spaghetti & Mandolino - home page / Our magazine / Italian Christmas: sweet traditions

 Italian Christmas: sweet traditions

-We have previously talked about pandoro and almond and today we want to talk about other regional traditions.
+We previously talked about pandoro and mandorlato, and today we want to discuss other regional traditions.

-Panettone, originally from Northern Italy, is a soft delight with the scents of citrus and candied fruit.
+The panettone, originating from Northern Italy, is a soft delight with scents of citrus and candied fruit, which after years of industrial production is now rediscovered crafted by taste artisans.

 Its history is rooted in the 15th century in Milan.

-His original recipe, which modified that of a traditional dessert, levà, was so successful that no imitator could replicate it.
+Its original recipe, which modified that of a traditional sweet, the levà, was so successful that no imitator could replicate it.

-Today, pandoro is one of the most popular Italian Christmas desserts and can be enjoyed in various versions, such as filled with custard or covered with chocolate.
+Today, the pandoro is one of the most popular Italian Christmas sweets (here you can find more about the history of pandoro and panettone) and can be enjoyed in various versions, such as with pastry cream filling or covered in chocolate.

 The regional delights of central Italy

-In Tuscany, panforte is l&' the undisputed protagonist: a rich and full-bodied dessert, enriched with spices, nuts and dried fruit, with a story that has its roots in &' year 1000.
+In Tuscany, the panforte is the undisputed protagonist: a rich and full-bodied sweet, enriched with spices, nuts, and dried fruit, with a history that dates back to the year 1000.

-In Lazio, on the other hand, yellow bread, with its almonds and candied fruit, is an authentic golden jewel that cannot be missing on Christmas tables.
+In Lazio, however, pangiallo, with its almonds and candied fruit, is a true golden gem that cannot be missing from Christmas tables.

-This delight originated in &' imperial era and was traditionally widespread during the celebration of the solstice d&' winter, symbolizing the return of the Sun.
+This delight has its origins in the imperial era and was traditionally spread during the celebration of the winter solstice, symbolizing the return of the sun.

 The specialties of southern Italy